simomosi/dynamic-forms/docs/README.md

 - [x] **Modern javascript and backward compatible**: works on all browsers!
 - [x] **Lightweight**: having no dependencies, you can integrate it everywhere!
 - [x] **Automate repetitive and boring operations**: read values, fetch data making async remote calls, update fields' status, clear other fields, hide/show sections... even listing them is BORING!
 - [x] **Highly customizable**: are you using an external library with custom html elements?
-Don't worry: you can specify your own functions to read/write data
+Don't worry as you can specify your own functions to read/write data

 ## Support
 If you want to support me just star the project on [github](https://github.com/simomosi/dynamic-forms) and share it with your collegues.
 If you have questions or suggestions open an issue on github.